Nevil Shute Norway Foundation

 Alice Springs noun Town near the geographic centre of Australia.
 Originally a telegraphic relay station on the Overland Telegraph Line.
 Named for Mrs. Alice Todd, wife of 19th century superintendent of South Australian Posts and Telegraphs.
 Known as "The Alice".
 Australian

-AOC acronym An Old Captivity Other
+AOC acronym An Old Captivity.
+Also Air Officer Commanding Other/Military

 Archie noun First World War term used for anti-aircraft fire.
 It is believed to derive from a pilot in the Royal Flying Corps who, when attracting anti-aircraft fire, would, to steady his nerves, sing a number made famous by the British music-hall comedian George Robey: "Archibald, certainly not !"
 His squadron mates would greet him when he returned from a flight with "Archibald give you any trouble today?"
 Eventually "Archibald" became "Archie" and to the end of the war, German anti-aircraft fire was known as such.
 It was still in use at the beginning of the Second World War, but was soon replaced by ack-ack (British) and flak (British and U.S.).
-Aeronautical
+Aeronautical What Happened to the Corbetts

 ATLA acronym A Town Like Alice/The Legacy Other